 Under simple proposals, WildinisM provides a continuous improvement program of "7 STEPS" to Nature.
 This program is build for the organizers but can aslo inspire practitionners, the various associations and outdoor federations.

 The Steps To Nature Program, free service, is open to all organisations, whatever their initial commitment, who have a desire to improve these aspects of their organisation and event.

-To promote the natural environment in which the event takes place, to invite local associations and actors, to respect the fauna, flora and the inhabitants in correlation with the season and the environment...
+Promote the natural environment in which the event takes place, invite associations and local actors, respect the fauna, flora and inhabitants in correlation with the season and the environment.

 To set up actions to reduce CO2 emissions related to the "nature" event.